- All Ages

 Yes, Craven Museum and Gallery is wheelchair friendly and has accessible toilets.

-Craven Museum and Gallery has not told us if they are fully pushchair friendly.
+No, Craven Museum and Gallery have stated they are not pushchair friendly.

 Craven Museum and Gallery has not told us if they are dog friendly.